sensu/sensu-docs/content/sensu-go/5.0/guides/send-slack-alerts.md

 ---
 title: "How to send alerts to Slack with handlers"
 linkTitle: "Sending Slack Alerts"
+description: "Here’s how to send alerts to Slack with Sensu handlers, which are actions executed by the Sensu server on events.
+Handlers can be sent to your technology of choice (in this case, Slack) to alert you of incidents and help you resolve them faster.
+Learn how."
 weight: 30
 version: "5.0"
 product: "Sensu Go"